William Cronon's Students

 Dissertation: "Consuming Colorado Landscapes, Leisure, and the Tourist Way of Life," University of Wisconsin-Madison History Department, 2002.

-Writing, Public Humanities
+Public Arts & Humanities

 Dissertation: "Flight Maps: Encounters with Nature in Modern American Culture," Yale University, 1998 (winner of Yale's Eggleston and Porter prizes; published as Flight Maps: Adventures with Nature in Modern America, Basic Books, 1999).

 Current Projects: Stop Saving the Planet!--& Other Tips for 21st-Century Environmentalists; Green Me Up, JJ (a not-quite green advice column); Our Malibu Beaches (mobile-phone app); Project 51 arts collective, Play the LA River outreach project; Los Angeles Urban Rangers art collective; workshops, socially engaged participatory public art projects

 Senior Curator of History, Oakland Museum of California

 Fields of Interest: Mexican California, 19th century, Gender, Ethnicity, Pacific Rim

 Dissertation: "The de la Guerra Family: Patriarchy and the Political Economy of California, 1800-1850," University of Wisconsin-Madison History Department, 2000 (published as The Father of All: The de la Guerra Family, Power, and Patriarchy in Mexican California, Berkeley: Huntington Library Press and University of California Press, 2009, winner of the William P. Clements Prize, Clements Center for Southwest Studies, 2009, and Ray Allen Billington Prize, Organization of American Historians, 2010).